lumagician/website-update-checker/README.md

 # website-update-checker

 Regularly checks if the content of the info page for the pre-duty cyber training has changed.
-Deployed on Linode on a light linux box.
-The python script is run regularly.

 ## instructions